The National Police Dog Foundation is very pleased to announce its first round of K-9 Heat Alarm Grants.

 - alarms come with dual sensors to average the heat in the vehicle

 - alarms come with hot and cold alerts

 …alarms can even be coupled with automatic door openers for a quick release of the K-9.

 Summer is just starting.
 The K-9s and handlers need your help.
 Please help save K-9s’ lives now!

 We welcome and encourage grant applications from all law enforcement agencies in the United States.

 The National Police Dog Foundation is proud to grant funds and services that support law enforcement agencies, handlers, and K-9s.

-Grant application deadline for these initial grants is July 1st, 2017.
+Grant application deadline for these initial grants is July 1st, 2017 (NOW CLOSED).
 No applications will be accepted for the initial round of grants after this date.
 The first round of five K-9 heat alarm grants will be awarded at the end of July 2017.

 To apply and for more details, please click on the blue button below: